 The small size of the apartment allowed me to renovate it to the guts, for a reasonable budget.
 The materials I’ve used are glass, metal, plywood, and bamboo for the floor.
 The house looks high end but it’s not.

-Small houses require an efficient use of space.
-The activities essential to operation have been carefully considered and housed with built-in plywood structures (storage, desk and kitchen) to allow freely circulated space.
+Small houses require efficient use of space.
+The activities essential to operation have been carefully considered and housed with built-in plywood structures (storage, desk, and kitchen) to allow freely circulated space.